xiaohan2012/daily-reading/week-plans/dec-4.md

 # Friday

-- [ ] frog: formalize wilson's algorithm and proof (1.5h)
+- [X] frog: formalize wilson's algorithm and proof (1.5h)
 - [ ] non-uniform random spanning tree, automaton theory (1h)
-- [ ] polish the proof, specify which nodes' core are increased and how much, which nodes' core stay the same (1h)
+- [X] polish the proof, specify which nodes' core are increased and how much, which nodes' core stay the same (1h)
 - [ ] `maintain` (1h)
 - [ ] `greedy` (1h)
 - [ ] python interface and try on karate graph (1h)
 - [ ] cikm 2017 (0.5h)

+## frog

+understood pre-processing for non-stochastic version.

+to do:

+- [ ] time analysis
+- [ ] unrooted version

+## greedy:

+big mistake: replacing `int` by `count` causes a lot of problem

+what's missing in the doc?

+- what's the new nc that should be moved to?
+- update of `bucket_1` and `bucket_2`
+- update of `usable`, which nodes are affected?